-Instead of "happy", Longman translates the word "made well".
-Furthermore, people who are wise will not shun the contemplation (serious thinking) of death while fools will blot out all thoughts of death through foolish revelry (fun and games) (vv.
+People who are wise will not shun the contemplation of death while fools will blot out all thoughts of death through foolish revelry (fun and games) (vv.
 4-5).
 Like the somber but edifying atmosphere of a funeral, the unpleasant occasion of a rebuke is preferable to making merry in the local tavern with fools.
 The laughter of fools, often concealing a troubled heart, sounds like the crackling of burning thorn bushes and lasts about as long (v.
-6)219.
+6)218.
 The revelry of fools is enigmatic.
 What are they so happy about?

 The seeming inconsistencies in this section reflect Qohelet's admission that life is enigmatic.
-In 5: 18, the reader is encouraged to enjoy eating and drinking, and there is no clue from the context that this same eating and drinking would not be appropriate with a larger group of people looking for a legitimately good time (as in 7: 2, 4).
-Furthermore, the concern for a good reputation (7: 1) seems out of place for someone who believes that the day of death is better than the day of birth or for someone who believes that more wisdom brings additional pain (1: 18).
+In 5: 18, the reader is encouraged to enjoy eating and drinking, and there is no clue from the context that this same eating and drinking would not be appropriate with a larger group of people looking for a legitimately good time (as in 7: 2, 4).219 Furthermore, the concern for a good reputation (7: 1) seems out of place for someone who believes that the day of death is better than the day of birth or for someone who believes that more wisdom brings additional pain (1: 18).
 Just a few verses later, Qohelet advises restraint in the pursuit of wickedness (7: 17) but also advises restraint in the pursuit of righteousness and wisdom (7: 16).
 Yet, once again, different moods produce different admonitions which may not be inconsistent considering the differences in context.
 Enjoying life responsibly is not the same thing as the reckless and thoughtless revelry of fools who are seldom serious.